Actinic keratosis: Clinical course

 Given the aforementioned differering clinical outcomes, it is difficult to predict the clinical course of any given actinic keratosis.
-AK lesions may also come and go—in a cycle of appearing on the skin, remaining for months, and then disappearing.
+Actinic keratosis lesions may also come and go—in a cycle of appearing on the skin, remaining for months, and then disappearing.
 Often they will reappear in a few weeks or months, particularly after unprotected sun exposure.
 Left untreated, there is a chance that the lesion will advance to become invasive.
-Although it is difficult to predict whether an AK will advance to become squamous cell carcinoma, it has been noted that squamous cell carcinomas originate in lesions formerly diagnosed as AKs with frequencies reported between 65 and 97%.
+Although it is difficult to predict whether an actinic keratosis will advance to become squamous cell carcinoma, it has been noted that squamous cell carcinomas originate in lesions formerly diagnosed as actinic keratoses with frequencies reported between 65 and 97%.

 Epidemiology

-Actinic keratosis is very common, with an estimated 14% of dermatology visits related to AKs.
+Actinic keratosis is very common, with an estimated 14% of dermatology visits related to actinic keratoses.
 It is seen more often in fair-skinned individuals, and rates vary with geographical location and age.
-Other factors such as exposure to ultraviolet (UV) radiation, certain phenotypic features, and immunosuppression can also contribute to the development of AKs.
+Other factors such as exposure to ultraviolet (UV) radiation, certain phenotypic features, and immunosuppression can also contribute to the development of actinic keratoses.

-Men are more likely to develop AK than women, and the risk of developing AK lesions increases with age.
-These findings have been observed in multiple studies, with numbers from one study suggesting that approximately 5% of women ages 20–29 develop AK compared to 68% of women ages 60–69, and 10% of men ages 20–29 develop AK compared to 79% of men ages 60–69.
+Men are more likely to develop actinic keratosis than women, and the risk of developing actinic keratosis lesions increases with age.
+These findings have been observed in multiple studies, with numbers from one study suggesting that approximately 5% of women ages 20–29 develop actinic keratosis compared to 68% of women ages 60–69, and 10% of men ages 20–29 develop actinic keratosis compared to 79% of men ages 60–69.

-Geography seems to play a role in the sense that individuals living in locations where they are exposed to more UV radiation throughout their lifetime have a significantly higher risk of developing AK.
-Much of the literature on AK comes from Australia, where the prevalence of AK is estimated at 40–50% in adults over 40, as compared to the United States and Europe, where prevalence is estimated at under 11–38% in adults.
-One study found that those who immigrated to Australia after age 20 had fewer AKs than native Australians in all age groups.
+Geography seems to play a role in the sense that individuals living in locations where they are exposed to more UV radiation throughout their lifetime have a significantly higher risk of developing actinic keratosis.
+Much of the literature on actinic keratosis comes from Australia, where the prevalence of actinic keratosis is estimated at 40–50% in adults over 40, as compared to the United States and Europe, where prevalence is estimated at under 11–38% in adults.
+One study found that those who immigrated to Australia after age 20 had fewer actinic keratoses than native Australians in all age groups.

 Research

+Research implicating human papillomavirus (HPV) in the development of actinic keratoses suggests that HPV prevention might in turn help prevent development of actinic keratoses, as UV-induced mutations and oncogenic transformation are likely facilitated in cases of active HPV infection.
+A key component of HPV prevention includes vaccination.